The BIGGEST charity challenge in the

 Important Race Details

-Single entrant race cost: Registration is $85.00 which includes entry for one athlete, event shirt, and use of timing chip.
+Single entrant race cost: Registration is $85.00 which includes entry for one athlete, event shirt, finisher medal, race photos, stickers and use of a timing chip.

 Spectators are always welcome and we encourage you to bring friends and family to cheer you on!
 Sorry but there are no refunds.

-Check in times are June 19th from 4-7pm at North Country Hospital (189 Prouty Dr. Newport) and June 20th from 6am-7am.
-(Please check in on the 19th if at all possible.)
+Check-in times are June 17th from 4-7 pm at North Country Hospital (189 Prouty Dr. Newport) and June 19th from 6 am-7 am.
+(Please check in on the 18th if at all possible.)

 Wave 1: Single entrant racers

 Finish Line: Entrants will peddle into the North Country Hospital parking lot where the finish will be clearly indicated.
-After the race everyone is encouraged to enjoy the live music, BBQ and other family fun events!
+After the race, everyone is encouraged to enjoy live music, BBQ and other family fun events!

 Competitors Meeting/Shuttle to the Start: